Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 ---
 ### Wireframes
-*	The pdf versions are added in the project itself - [link](https://github.com/MoeskerDev/ms_project2_vienna/tree/master/docs/wireframes).
+*	The wireframes are in pdf and are added in the project itself - [link](https://github.com/MoeskerDev/ms_project2_vienna/tree/master/docs/wireframes).

 ---
 ## Features